 When you do wear underwear, make sure they're comfortable, breathable and washed in a non-irritating soap.
 Cotton is best.

 Kin's Mesh Panties are perfect during this time.
 They're soft, stretchy and breathable, and they provide the ultimate comfort and support.
+You can purchase them as part of our Postpartum Recovery Bundle.

 Make use of over-the-counter pain relievers and antihistamines

-Over the counter pain relievers like ibuprofen can help alleviate perineal pain and discomfort.
+Over-the-counter pain relievers like ibuprofen can help alleviate perineal pain and discomfort.

 An antihistamine can help with the itching, especially at night when itching tends to worsen.